Route

 Day 3 blended sandy coastal stretches with cobbled village lanes and quiet forest tracks — the best of Portugal’s northern coast in one day.
 I walked alone the whole way, and the solitude was easy.

-In the common area, a woman looked up and asked, "Would you like a glass of wine?"
+A woman looked up from her bunk and asked, “Would you like a glass of wine?”

 I smiled and said, “Sure.”

 The Camino does this.
-You walk alone for days — sometimes for the whole route — and then a stranger offers you a glass of wine, and the rest of your walk has a different shape.
+You walk alone for days — sometimes the whole way from Porto to Santiago — and then a stranger offers you a glass of wine, and the rest of your walk has a different shape.

 Day 6 — Redondela to Pontevedra (and meeting Hani)